zkol/vsadmin/README.md

 1. Split basic start/stop/status features from server.sh (portable according to system V init style, with minimized handling of one datapath relative to the script location) from the extended admin features (move the existing features to a vsadmin.sh script)
 1. Replace screen, instead start the daemon by POSIX shell commands, improve force stop/restart feature (in the case of a not responsive server status)
 1. Better documentation of minimal server requirements as well as refinement of requirement checks
+1. Known issue that user vintagestory might not be found in passwd when doing setup

 ### Prio 2
 1. Add options to repair/cleanup/uninstall for old/failed installs (searching the file system for Vintage Story binaries)